In Ha Mood: Music video

 On January 16, 2023, she was seen recording the music video to "In Ha Mood" in The Bronx after initially planning to record the music video to her song "Gangsta Boo" with American rapper Lil Tjay which was interrupted by the latter's arrest during the video shoot.
 On January 28, 2023, she released the music video to her song.
 The video was directed by Oliver Cannon and Chris Villa.
 In it, the Bronx drill rapper can be seen cruising around New York in a Jeep and rapping along to the song while shooting a wintery promo.

-Live performances
+Live performances and other usage

 Ice Spice debuted the first-televised performance of the song during her appearance for Saturday Night Live on October 14, 2023.

-The performance received split criticism; with some praising the dancers, while others criticized the background effects and the artist’s lack of energy.
+In July 2026, Ice Spice released her In Ha Mood Eau de Parfum through the Ulta Beauty TikTok Shop, named after the song.